 Yesterday was a day of Mom-frustration and I felt invisible.
 I wondered, did I actually speak those words or did I just think them?
 Because if I did say them out loud, they made no difference .
 The regular expectations we’ve had in our family for years didn’t matter, they went ignored.
 And really, how many times can I be expected to repeat something calmly before there’s action, or screaming?
 I felt completely invisible.

 Years ago I read a poem called I’m Invisible and boy did it resonate with me, I printed it and have it saved in a book I keep of special quotes and notes.
-Our job as Moms, by nature, cannot be appreciated or valued by our children.
+Our job as Moms, by nature, cannot really be fully appreciated or valued by our children.
 Not until they have children of their own, that’s when we may get some recognition for having done well.
 We don’t become Moms, though, for recognition or acknowledgement, we do it for the relationships we build with our children.
 We do it from a place of selfless, boundless love.

 I love the expression that with young children, the days are long but the years are short, it’s just so true.
 However, within those long days, within a Mother’s love, there lies annoyance, aggravation and sheer head-pounding frustration.
 It’s the reality of raising children.